 Although we oversee the safe installation and operation of technical systems across the province, some exemptions do exist in certain municipalities.

 To request an assessment, please complete our Gas Notification of Completion, Installation or Alteration form 570.
-Once a request for assessment has been received, our safety officers will review the information and determine the next step, which can be one of the following options:

-- Schedule a physical inspection: if a high hazard has been identified or is suspected, a safety officer will arrange to physically attend the site to perform the inspection.
+If a high hazard has been identified or is suspected, a safety officer will arrange to physically attend the site to perform the inspection.
 A certificate of inspection will be issued to the permit holder upon completion of the physical inspection.

-- Schedule a remote inspection: a safety officer performs the inspection without physically attending the site.
+A safety officer performs the inspection without physically attending the site.
 To carry out a remote inspection, they will request evidence of one or more of the information types listed below.
 Alternatively, you can contact your local safety officer to arrange a time to walk through the installation via live video conferencing tools.
 A certificate of inspection will be issued to the permit holder upon completion of the remote inspection.

 To support the remote inspection process, you will be asked to provide specific evidence that clearly demonstrates the scope of the regulated work or product.